outfindo/outfindo.dev/_posts/2022-01-22-frontend-engineer-typecript-react.md

 ![Team](/assets/bricks/2.jpg)
 <br>

+**TL;DR**
+**We need you to help us with Typescript/React frontend, full-time, probably in Prague.
+Want to do this right, with the right people.
+Will get you challenge, opportunity and help.
+Great team, good money and stock options.
+Clean code, Typescript, Next.js, Vercel.**

+<!--more-->

 There's currently only one frontend guy doing all the work.
 He needs help!

-<!--more-->

 Join our awesome [team]({{ site.baseurl }}/team)!
 We are scaling our engineering right now.
 The infant hacky two years of Outfindo are over, we are reasonably sure about what we need to build now and need help.

-**This is an opportunity to do things the way you want, to learn a lot**, and to be part of the formative period of our company.
+This is an **opportunity to do things the way you want, to learn a lot**, and to be part of the formative period of our company.
-If you help us to make it, there's a lot in it for you as well.
+If you help us to make it, there's a lot in it for you as well. **There is a challenge here waiting for you.**

 ## What we do